+RULE 45.1.

-RULE 42.5.
-Appropriations committee meetings.-Notwithstanding the provisions of G.S.
-143-14, and pursuant to the last sentence thereof, the Appropriations Chairman may in his or her sole discretion direct that the Appropriations Committee or its subcommittees or both may consider the budget and the budget plan including all appropriations in separate meetings from the House of Representatives and may do all things set forth in said Statute separately from the House of Representatives.
+Appropriations Committee meetings.-Notwithstanding the RULE 42.5. provisions of G.S.
+143-14, and pursuant to the last sentence thereof, the Appropriations Chairman may in his or her sole discretion direct that the Appropriations Committee or its subcommittees or both may consider the budget and the budget plan including all appropriations in separate meetings from the House of Representatives and may do all things set forth in said statute separately from the House of Representatives.

 RULE 43.
 First reading; reference to committee.-All bills filed for introduction and all House bills received in the office of the Principal Clerk not later than one and one-half hours preceding the convening of the Senate, upon presentation to the Senate, shall be read in regular order of business by their number and title which shall constitute the first reading of the bill.
-Unless otherwise disposed of, the Reading Clerk shall announce the referral of the bill which shall have been referred by the Principal Clerk of the Senate under the supervision of the Chairman of the Committee on Rules and Operation of the Senate or in his absence the Vice-Chairman of said Committee.
+The Chairman of the Committee on Rules and Operations of the Senate or, in his absence, the Vice-Chairman of the Committee shall refer to a Senate committee all bills introduced in the Senate or received from the House of Representatives.
+Upon the referral being made, the Chairman of the Committee on Rules and Operations of the Senate shall notify the Principal Clerk of the Senate of the referral, and the Reading Clerk shall announce the referral of the bill.
 The Principal Clerk shall inform the Presiding Officer of the referral.
 The title and referral shall be entered upon the Journal.

-Bills may be referred to more than one committee serially, i.e. "S.B.is referred to the Committee on Agriculture and upon a favorable report referred to the Appropriations Committee."
+Bills may be referred to more than one committee serially, i.e. "S.B. is referred to the Committee on Finance and upon a favorable report referred to the Appropriations Committee."

 RULE 44.
-Bills to receive three readings.-Every bill shall receive three readings previous to being passed, and the Presiding Officer shall give notice at each whether it be the first, second, or third.
-After the first reading, unless a motion is made by some Senator, the Reading Clerk shall announce the referral as set forth in Rule 43.

-No bill shall be amended upon the floor of the Senate until it has been twice read.
+Bills to receive three readings.-Every bill shall receive three readings before being passed, and the Presiding Officer shall give notice at each reading whether it be the first, second, or third.
+The Reading Clerk shall announce the referral as set forth in Rule 43.
+No bill shall be amended upon the floor of the Senate, except under Rule 45.1, until it has been twice read.
 Senate simple resolutions shall not require three readings.

 RULE 45.
 Reports of committees.-Every Senator presenting a report of a committee shall endorse the report with the name of the committee and, in case of a minority report, with the names of the members making the report.
-The report of the committee shall show that a majority of the committee was present and voted.
+The report of the committee shall show that a quorum of the committee was present and a majority of those present voted in favor of the report.
 Every report of the committee upon a bill or resolution shall stand upon the general orders with the bill or resolution.
 No committee shall report a bill or resolution without prejudice.